-There was a time when the way for a borrower to receive a loan was to work with a bank.
-But over the last decade, a new form of lending called Peer-to-Peer Lending (P2P for short) has seen a tremendous amount of growth and attention.
+There was a time when the way for a borrower to receive a loan was to work with traditional financial institutions like a bank or credit union.
+But over the last decade, a new form of lending called peer-to-peer lending (P2P for short) has seen a tremendous amount of growth and attention.

 Peer-to-peer lending is the process by which borrowers seek funding for a project or other kind of loan through non-traditional means by connecting with private lenders.